How to escape the renting cycle and buy

 - Get the government to help

-The government will give you free money to help you to buy a home if you open one of two specialist products aimed at those wanting to buy a home.
-The first of these, the Help to Buy: ISA, is only available to open until 30 November 2019.
-The second, a Lifetime ISA, allows you to save for your first home or for your retirement, and is only available to people aged between 18 and 39 years old.
+The government will give you free money to help you to buy a home if you open a Lifetime ISA.
+This specialist account allows you to save for your first home or for your retirement, and is only available to people aged between 18 and 39 years old.

 The Lifetime ISA allows you to save up to £4,000 a year and the government will put in a maximum of £1,000 a year until you are aged 50.
 This can be used for your first home deposit (for homes under £450,000) or withdrawn when you are 60.